ahope/ahope.github.io/_work/aro.md

 end_date: 2013
 display_start_date: 2014
 compare_start_date: 2014-01-01
+short_role_summary: Independently planned and executed basic and applied research in the domain of personal sensor data.
+Managed company research efforts with expectations to bring national and international credibility and recognition to the startup technology.
+Incorporated user research into design and evaluation of product features.
+Explored personal analytics--combining location data (from mobile applications Saga) and physical activity data in novel interactive visualizations.
 ---

 Small startup dedicated to building power-efficient, high-accuracy, constant location tracking on consumer mobile devices.